knice/inquiry.ucsc.edu/source/_posts/2015-06-30-people-and-pumas.md

 ---
 layout: post
 issue: 2015
-section: brief
+category: brief
+order: 8
 title: People make pumas eat and run
 image:
-- file: 2015/puma-illustration.jpg
+  file: 2015/puma-illustration.jpg
 ---

 Pumas don't like hanging around human dwellings.
 That's good news for people.
 But that aversion makes the big cats kill more often when they live near high-density housing, according to a study published in the Proceedings of the Royal Society B. That behavior may affect local prey populations and the reproductive success of the pumas.